HugoGaquere/DevTask/README.md

 - Displays tasks in a user-friendly interface.
 - Sort tasks by tag, file, date, etc.
 - Provides a summary of the number of tasks, files scanned, and scan time.
-- Only support comments starting with `// keyword:` for now.
+- Only support comments starting with `// keyword` and ending with `// Date` for now.
 - [SOON] Supports different comment styles.

 # How it Works